Holy Spirit

 Acts 1:8

-In August of 1979, I attended Crystal Springs Institute, the training school for the Agape Force located in Lindale, Texas.
-We were on a mission of sorts, a “trust God or die” mission.
-Every semester the student body was divided into teams of four and dropped off in various locations around the state of Texas.
-We were to trust God for our lodging, food, transportation, and ministry.
+In August of 1979, I attended Crystal Springs Institute (CSI), the training school for the Agape Force ministry located in the city of Lindale in East Texas.
+We were on a weekend mission of sorts, we called it the “trust God or die” mission.
+Every semester the student body was divided into teams of four guys, or four girls, and dropped off in various locations around the state of Texas.
+We were told to trust God for our lodging, food, and transportation.
+We were encouraged by the leadership that the Lord would provide the people to whom he wanted the Gospel shared.

-Long story short, our four man team was in downtown Dallas when a petite African-American lady stopped us and asked what we were doing.
-We explained that we were on a short-mission trusting God for his provision, protection, and direction.
+Our four man team was dropped off in downtown Dallas.
+As we were walking through the business district, a petite African-American lady stopped us and asked what we were doing.
+We were rather conspicuous with our sleeping bags, backpacks, and Bibles.
+We explained that we were on a short-mission trusting God for his provision, protection, and providential direction.
 She asked loudly and boldly, “Have you ever been filled with the Holy Ghost”?
 Two of my companions said, “yes” and one said, “no” and I hoped she would go away.
+She didn’t.
+We all gathered next to a park bench as she loudly and boldly prayed that the Holy Spirit would come upon us.

-She prayed for us that day in a plaza located on Commerce Street and I was forever affected by the Holy Spirit’s person, presence, and power.
-That day, I first experienced the spiritual gifts, I felt power and authority for ministry, and I was freshly enabled by the Spirit to live a holy life.
-I was baptized in the Holy Spirit for Christlike ministry–a ministry that prayerfully would change hearts and lives for the gospel.
+In a plaza located on Commerce Street, she prayed for us powerfully and I will never forget it.
+That day, I first experienced the vocal spiritual gifts for the first time.
+I was forever affected by the Holy Spirit’s person, presence, and power.
+I felt strengthened by that power with authority for ministry and was freshly enabled by the Spirit to share Christ.
+In short, I was baptized in the Holy Spirit for ministry–a ministry that would last my lifetime.

 From that day to this, it has been the tendency of carnal Christians and a carnal Church to be more interested in power for performance, than it has been interested in power for purity.
 More interested in power for conquest than in power for Christlikeness.
 We need to stress that the power of the Holy Ghost is power for Christlikeness, before it is power to go out and do things that produce headlines in the newspaper.
 It is power to be like our blessed Lord in mind and motive and spirit.